Real Submanifolds in Complex Spaces: Upgrades: Introduction and Main Result

-One of the most beautiful problems in complex analysis is the equivalence problem between two real analytic submanifolds in complex spaces.
-Chern-Moser\cite{CM} proved that any formal holomorphic equivalence defined between two pseudoconvex real-analytic hypersurfaces is convergent.
-Versions of this result have been proven by Mir\cite{m1}, \cite{m2} in the CR finite type case using the Artin Approximation Theorem\cite{A}.
-However, in the infinite type case it has been shown very recently by Kossovskiy-Shafikov\cite{RI} that there exist real-analytic hypersurfaces which are formally, but not holomorphically equivalent.
-Kossovskiy-Lamel\cite{KL} proved an similar result for two formally CR-equivalent real-analytic holomorphically nondegenerate CR-submanifolds.
-The analogous problem in the CR singular case\cite{Bi} has been studied by Moser-Webster\cite{MW} and Gong\cite{G3}.
-They constructed real analytic submanifolds in the complex space which are formally equivalent, but not holomorphically equivalent.
+These settings are used in order to study the non-equidimensional version of the Equivalence Problem between two Real-Analytic Submanifolds in Complex Spaces.
+Going back to Poincare\cite{Poincare}, it asks if two Real-Analytic formally equivalent Submanifolds in Complex Spaces, are actually biholomorphically equivalent.
+It is one of the most beautiful problems in Complex Analysis.
+Chern-Moser\cite{CM} proved the convergence of any Formal Equivalence between two Levi-NonDegenerate Real-Analytic Hypersurfaces.
+In contrast to the results of Mir\cite{Mir1},\cite{Mir2} in the CR finite type Setting, Kossovskiy-Shafikov\cite{RI1},\cite{RI2} proved the existence of Real-Analytic hypersurfaces formally, but not holomorphically equivalent in the infinite type Setting (see also \cite{KL}).
+In the CR Singular Setting (see \cite{bu}), Moser-Webster\cite{MoWe} and Gong\cite{Go2} constructed Real-Analytic Submanifolds formally equivalent, but not holomorphically equivalent.